thoth-tech/handbook/docs/communication/fearless-feedback.md

 ### Shoutouts

 Recognition is a key transformative tactic.
 Showing appreciation to team members contributions influences engagement behaviour and acknowledges to team members that their work is seen.
+This can be a way to build rapport, by showing you see all aspects of their contributons.

 1. Shout out to people that did a great job in our `Shoutouts!` MS Teams channel.
 Everyone in the company is in this channel so please do not be shy.
 1. Consider other channels where recognition can be acknowledged: team meetings, etc.